 Toronto is in the midst of an affordable housing crisis: we can’t afford to lose any of the affordable housing we already have.
-Rooming houses must be protected!
+Rooming houses and their tenants must be protected!

-Fortunately, Toronto is finally taking action to slow the loss of rooming houses in our city.
-The City is currently looking to change Toronto’s Official Plan to ensure that dwelling rooms that are lost as a result of development are replaced.
+Toronto is finally taking action to slow the loss of rooming houses in our city.
+The City is currently looking to change Toronto’s Official Plan to ensure that dwelling rooms that are lost as a result of development are replaced and that tenants of those dwelling rooms are provided with supports and (ideally) housing.
 This is a step in the right direction, but a more comprehensive framework of policies and programs that deal with the protection and preservation of dwelling rooms is still needed.

 This report was created as part of the Parkdale Rooming House Stabilization, Eviction Prevention and Preservation Strategy: an initiative of four collaborating agencies (PNLT, PARC, Parkdale Community Legal Services and Woodgreen) that are working together with tenants to preserve and protect Parkdale’s affordable rooming house stock.
 Our hope is that this jurisdictional scan on dwelling room protection policy can inform policy development, advocacy and organizing in Toronto.